Parallelisation of partial differential equations via representation theory

-\Figurew[squarespy]{0.8\hsize} Spy plots for the Schr\"odinger operator $\Delta u + (x^2 + y^2) u$ in the square discretised via weak-formulation.
-A monomial basis has a lot of sparsity in its discretisation (top left) and permuting rows/columns according to even/odd symmetry (that is, $\bbZ_2^2$) splits the discretisation into 4 independent matrices (top right).
-We can also construct an explicit basis respecting the $D_4$ symmetries resulting in increased sparsity (bottom left).
-The rows/columns can be permuted to group together different basis elements of irreducible representations resulting in 6 independent matrices (bottom right).
+\Figurew[squarespy]{\hsize} Spy plots for the Schr\"odinger operator $\Delta u + (x^2 + y^2) u$ in the square discretised via weak-formulation \addition{using polynomials up to degree $19$}.
+A monomial basis has a lot of sparsity in its discretisation (top left) and permuting rows/columns according to even/odd symmetry (that is, $\addition{\rmC}_2^2$) splits the discretisation into 4 independent matrices (top right).
+We have also construct an explicit basis respecting the $D_4$ symmetries resulting in increased sparsity (bottom left).
+The rows/columns can be permuted to group together different basis elements of irreducible representations resulting in 6 independent matrices (bottom right). \addition{However, the dimensions of the blocks corresponding to the odd order polynomials are exactly the same for both the monomial and symmetry-adapted basis and hence there may be no efficiency gains when fully parallelised.}